Kwanikaze/Prover9Mace4DatasetGenerator/README.md

-This repository will allow you to evaluate Prover9's performance to detect inconsistencies within a generated dataset for a given ontolligy specified in first order logic (.in)
+This repository will allow you to evaluate Prover9's performance to detect inconsistencies within a generated dataset for a given ontology specified in first order logic (.in)

 You only needs to edit the specified lines in DatasetGeneratorAndBenchMarks.py and provide .in files.
 If you only have .p9 files you can convert